Kong/galileo-agent-spec/README.md

 ### Body Size

-- Agent should attempt to calculate the request & response body size manually *(in bytes)* or Otherwise, rely on the `Content-Length` header when available.
+- Agent should attempt to calculate the request & response body size manually *(in bytes)* or otherwise, rely on the `Content-Length` header when available.
-  - this is true regardless whether bodies are flagged to be sent or not.
+- This is true regardless of the `LOG_BODIES` value.

 ### Headers

-- When not readily available, the Agent should attempt to calculate headers sizes: *`ALF.har.log.entries[].request.headersSize`, `ALF.har.log.entries[].response.headersSize`*
+- When not readily available, the agent should attempt to calculate headers sizes: *`ALF.har.log.entries[].request.headersSize`, `ALF.har.log.entries[].response.headersSize`*
   - This can be achieved by reconstructing the [HTTP Message][rfc7230-message] from the start of the HTTP request/response message until (and including) the double `CRLF` before the body.
   - This means calculating the length of the headers as they appeared "on the wire", including the colon, space and `CRLF` between headers.

 ### Timings

-There are 3 mandatory fields that require to be manually calculated (where applicable):
+There are 3 mandatory fields that require to be manually calculated *(where applicable)*:

-- `ALF.har.log.entries[].timings.send`: duration in milliseconds, between the first byte of request received and *processing time*
+- `ALF.har.log.entries[].timings.send`: duration in milliseconds, between the first byte of request received and *processing time*.
-- `ALF.har.log.entries[].timings.wait`: duration in milliseconds, between the *processing time* and the first byte of response sent time
+- `ALF.har.log.entries[].timings.wait`: duration in milliseconds, between the *processing time* and the first byte of response sent time.
-- `ALF.har.log.entries[].timings.receive`: duration in milliseconds, between the first byte of the response time and the last byte sent time
+- `ALF.har.log.entries[].timings.receive`: duration in milliseconds, between the first byte of the response time and the last byte sent time.

 ###### Note:

 The term *"processing time"* can refers to different meanings given the agent type:

-1. Proxy Agents: sending the last byte to the upstream service
+- Proxy Agents: sending the last byte to the upstream service
-2. Native Agents: the start of the application business logic
+- Native Agents: the start of the application business logic

 ### Bodies

-When the request/response bodies are captured, they must be base64-encoded:
+When the request/response bodies are captured, they **must** be [base64 encoded][rfc3548]:

 ###### Example